andcorduri/RDP-model/README.md

 # RDP-model

-These Mathematica Notebooks are part of the Supporting Information for:
+These Mathematica Notebooks were used to perform calculations for the paper:

 "Equibiaxial elongation of entangled polyisobutylene melts: Experiments and theoretical predictions"